rasfmar/Compact/README.md

+# Compact
+### Update (10/13/20)
+I recognize that this is no longer code that is representative of my current knowledge of C++.
+It is several months old at this point, and since then I have done lots and lots of learning and practicing.

-# What is this?
+### What is this?
 Compact is a personal programming language I made to test my skills in C++ and my ability to create a lexical analyzer and parser.

-# How does this work?
+### How does this work?
 Compact uses a lexer/tokenizer to go through each character of a string and generates a vector to a bunch of tokens that represent the string.
 My parser then interprets the vector of tokens.
 Variables are stored using a std::map located within a compact_state* object which must be instantiated by the user.
 Also, basically everything is allocated on the heap because I thought that would make it faster.
 It probably didn't help.

 The definition for tokens is a disaster.
 Each compact_token contains a token type and a compact_object* which when dereferenced contains a void* and an object type.
 Object and token types are pretty much identical; in fact, I'm pretty sure the definition for the token type enumerator just extends the object type enumerator which I had already made.
 Tokens and objects are (almost) the exact same thing.